fauna-labs/fastly-fauna-gql/README.md

 # About
 *Generated from [Compute@Edge default starter kit for Rust](https://github.com/fastly/compute-starter-kit-rust-default)*

+This project provides an example of how to implement a REST API with Compute@Edge using Fauna as the data backend.

 [Fastly Compute@Edge](https://www.fastly.com/products/edge-compute) allows you to respond to HTTP requests at the edge, enabling you to implement RESTful APIs by stitching together results from different resources that have varying interfaces, including REST and non-REST interfaces such as GraphQL.